ryankemper/writings/Debugging.md

 There's sometimes a misconception that debugging is a skill for the "Ops" folks, but not necessary for a run-of-the-mill developer.
 This could not be further from the truth.

+Furthermore, at least in traditional computer science curriculum, **the principles of debugging are not taught**.
+Rather, people tend to develop an intuition for debugging over years of experience troubleshooting and putting out fires.
+There's no substitute for experience, but I strongly believe that a simple grounding in the fundamental "philosophy of debugging" puts an individual way ahead of the curve.

-What this article covers: The high-level philosophy of debugging.
+**What this article covers:** The high-level philosophy of debugging.

-What this article doesn't cover: Specific tricks like usage of programs like GDB, etc.
+**What this article doesn't cover:** Specific tricks like usage of programs like GDB, etc.

 ### What is debugging?